microhh/microhhpy/README.md

 [![PyPi Badge](https://img.shields.io/pypi/v/microhhpy.svg?colorB=blue)](https://pypi.python.org/pypi/microhhpy/)
 ---

+### Description

 Python package with utility functions for working with MicroHH LES/DNS.

+The main purpose of `microhhpy` is to simplify complex workflows and case setups, such as setting up nested simulations with open boundary conditions.
+Basic scripts for handling MicroHH input and output are still available in `microhh/python/microhh_tools.py` and other scripts like `cross_to_nc.py`.

 > [!IMPORTANT]
-> This Python package is available on PyPI (https://pypi.org/project/microhhpy/), but mostly as a placeholder.
-Since `microhhpy` is actively developing and unstable, the PyPI version may be outdated.
+> Like `microhh` itself, this Python package has only been tested in Unix environments.

 ### Usage

+The recommended way to install `microhhpy` is via PyPI:

+    pip install microhhpy

+For development, you can clone the repository and make `microhhpy` available in one of two ways:

-Either add the `microhhpy` package location to your `PYTHONPATH`:
+1. Add it to your `PYTHONPATH`:

        export PYTHONPATH="${PYTHONPATH}:/path/to/microhhpy"

-Or specify the path using `sys`, before importing `microhhpy`:
+2. Or append the path directly in your Python script before importing:

        import sys
        sys.path.append('/path/to/microhhpy')

-Now `microhhpy` should be available as an import, e.g.:
+Once set up, you can import `microhhpy` modules, for example:

     from microhhpy.spatial import Domain
     from microhhpy.spatial import Projection